vimc/vaxviz-staging/README.md

 The production instance of vaxviz is is here: https://vaxviz.vaccineimpact.org/

-Updates to production are triggered by releases of the vaxviz repositoruy
+Updates to production are triggered by releases of the vaxviz repository.